lahat-m/lahat-m/README.md

 ## 🧠 About Me

 I am Software Engineer based in Nairobi, Kenya.
 I specialize in building robust and scalable backend systems.
-I'm currently focused on developing a **Lending Application** using a **Spring Boot microservice architecture**.
+I'm currently on developing a **Lending Application** using a **Spring Boot microservice architecture**.

 ---